Diana Thomas MSc MBACP (accred)

 I aim to offer a friendly and professional service where you can speak in confidence about what is troubling you and we can explore a way forward together.
 I work in both a short term focused way and can also offer a longer term psychotherapy for deeper seated problems according to the needs of the individual person.
 I have experience in working with a wide range of problems such as anxiety, depression, grief, bereavement and with divorce, relationship issues, childhood abuse and neglect.

 My private practice work is in Fleet, Hampshire.
 Purpose built for counselling with reception/waiting areas and loos readily available.
-My counselling room is located in Fleet Osteopathic Clinic on Kings Road, parking in nearby roads such as Pinewood Hill is free and short stay up to 2 hours.
+My counselling room is located in an Osteopathic Clinic in Fleet parking in nearby roads is free and short stay up to 2 hours.

 I am an integrative counsellor which means I am using a range of approaches and to develop an understanding of each person as a unique individual.
 I provide both long term and time limited therapy on a one to one basis.
 I work with adults over the age of 18 years old.